 Consider the potential coverage loopholes and make sure that your pet’s breed and age aren’t excluded.

 Here are the things that Lemonade asks about in order to provide a pet insurance quote:

 - Pet’s medical history

 You’ll have the option to choose the percentage of your bill your insurance policy will pay, the maximum that Lemonade will pay per year and how much you’ll pay for your deductible each year.
-Lemonade also offers add-ons with its “Preventative and Wellness” and “Extended Accident and Illness” packages.
+Lemonade also offers preventative care packages and other add-ons.